adolfintel/Windows10-Privacy/README.md

 Go back to Settings and go to System > Notifications and actions:
 * Set Get tips, tricks, and suggestions as you use Windows to off
 * Set Show me the Windows welcome... to off

+Go back to Settings and go to System > Multitasking:
+* Set Show suggestions occasionally in your timeline to off

 Go back to Settings and go to Privacy:
 * Under General, turn off everything
 * Under Activity history, turn off everything
+* Under Speech, turn off everything
+* Under Inking, turn off everything
 * Under App diagnostics, set Let apps access diagnostic information to off

 Go back to Settings and go to Search: